 So, what’s stopping you, a sewing enthusiast, to start your business career right now, right there in your living room?
-Actually, nothing is.
+Nothing is.

 How can you do that?
 Easily, just check out these 5 ideas we’ve prepared for you and you’ll be ready to go.
 It’s time to get to work!